suomitek/suomitek-appboard/docs/user/service-catalog.md

 osba         https://osba-open-service-broker-azure.osba.svc.cluster.local                           Ready    6m
 ```

-## Kubeapps integration
+## Suomitek-appboard integration

-When a user clicks on Services Instances menu in Kubeapps they will get the list
+When a user clicks on Services Instances menu in Suomitek-appboard they will get the list
 of Service Instances available in the selected namespace.
 As we haven't provisioned
 any yet, the list will be empty and we will get a message about provisioning
 an instance.